ixAmirOrg/Reporter/README.md

  - ⚜ `pip install colorama`
  - ⚜ `pip install asyncio`

 - 4️⃣ Now that all the prerequisites are installed, we need to locate the file in memory and run it.
+Note that you will encounter an error if Termux does not have access to memory.

- - :recycle:️ cd /sdcard
+ - :recycle:️ `cd /sdcard`
- - :recycle:️ ls
+ - :recycle:️ `ls`
- - :recycle:️ cd download
+ - :recycle:️ `cd download`
- - :recycle:️ ls
+ - :recycle:️ `ls`
- - :recycle:️ python TexoReporter.py
+ - :recycle:️ `python TexoReporter.py`